azimhossaintuhin/github-client-sdk/README.md

 ## Contributing

-We welcome contributions to the **GitHub Client**.
+We welcome contributions to the **GitHub Client SDK**.
 If you'd like to contribute, please follow the steps below:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix (`git checkout -b feature-branch`).